terencebeauj/XGBoost_Titanic/README.md

 # XGBoost_Titanic
-Create and hyperoptimize easily thanks to a pipeline a machine learning classifier model, with xgboost, for the titanic dataset from kaggle.
+Create and hyperoptimize easily thanks to a pipeline, a machine learning classifier model with xgboost, for the titanic dataset from kaggle.